Estimates say that in 2018, 50% of ecommerce revenue will come from mobile users.

 Here, the design is, simply said, old-fashioned.
-You can’t see what the most hot or newest offer is right now.
-The hamburger menu should be placed in the upper left hand corner.
+You can’t see what the hottest or newest offer is right now.
+The hamburger menu should be placed in the upper left-hand corner.
 But, as you can see, it isn’t there!

 When you press the “Order” button, it opens up in a new window.
 It’s not user friendly, nor friendly for your internet connection.
 It shouldn’t open in an additional tab.